-Admire the Bridge of Sighs
+Admire the Bridge of Sights

 This covered bridge across the Cam was built in 1831 and connects the Third Court at St John’s College Cambridge with the New Court.
-Though it doesn’t have much in common with its Venetian namesake aside from the fact it’s covered, there’s still an undeniable romance about its ornate stonework.
+Though it doesn’t have much in common with its Venetian namesake aside from the fact that it’s covered, there’s still an undeniable romance about its ornate stonework.
 You’ll float beneath it as your punt sails south.